peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

 Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
+If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.
 The example code given in **M:PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)** can be used to write out certain keys of a CBOR map in a given order.
 In the case of CBOR objects of type FloatingPoint, the number is written using the shortest floating-point encoding possible; this is a change from previous versions.

 <b>Parameters:</b>